-Sat Kriya - Strengthens your Entire Sexual System
+Sat Kriya - Strengthen your Entire Sexual Energy System

 What will it do for you?

 Sat Kriya is fundamental to Kundalini Yoga, and should be practiced daily for at least 3 minutes.
 Sat Kriya strengthens the entire sexual system, stimulating its natural energy flow, relaxing sexual phobias, enabling control of the sexual impulse, and rechanneling the energy to creative and healing activities.

 Sit on the heels and stretch arms overhead, elbows hugging ears, fingers interlocked, index fingers extended straight up, and chant Sat Nam in a constant rhythm, about 8 times per 10 seconds.
 Chant Sat from the navel & solar plexus, pulling the umbilicus in to the spine, and on Nam relax the belly.

 Continue for at least 3 minutes.
 Then inhale and squeeze the muscles tightly from the buttocks all the way up the back, mentally allowing energy to flow up the spine and out through the top of the head.
 Ideally you should relax for twice the time you practice.